carine-h/carine-h.github.io/posts/blog_9.md

 # Post-Election Analysis: How My Prediction Stacks Up
 Today I will look back at my pre-election prediction and compare it to the 2020 presidential election outcomes.
 In doing so, I not only correct a mistake in my prediction, but indentify the areas where my - and many other - electoral predictions are lacking.
 My main takeaway is that an increasingly polarized US necessitates a new approach to election forecasting and the pieces that go into predictions.

+My prediction and its shortcomings contained the following themes:
+- Americans are increasingly polarized in their views, with red states voting more for Trump than the model predicted they would have with historical data
+- Polls over-predicted the demcratic vote share, leaving us with a much closer election than expected
+- The use of fundamentals is still important - the economy was a huge factor - but the interpretation of fundamentals was largely polarized
+  - For example, exit polls suggest that in predominantly red states, voters that sided with Trump were most concerned about the economy, indicating that Trump has handled the economy well, whiile Democratic voters have highly criticized Trump's economic performance

+In this blog post I will do the following:
+- address and correct a mistake in my pre-election prediction
+- describe my predictive model
+- compare my prediction to the actual outcome
+- propose some hypotheses as to why my prediction went wrong
+- propose tests to assess my hypotheses
+- propose some changes I could have made to my model

 ## Recap of Model and Predictions
 ### CORRECTION
-The week before the election I created a predictive model that placed Biden as the victor with **372** electoral votes and Trump with **163.**
+The week before the election I created a predictive model (a poll-heavy weighted ensemble) that placed Biden as the victor with **372** electoral votes and Trump with **163.**

 However, this week, after assessing my prediction and comparing to the actual election outcome, *I found a mistake in my pre-election prediction* that led to the dropping of DC from the prediction as well as a misordering of the predictions by state.
-Once I corrected the mistake and reported it to course instructors, my model updated to Biden victory with **358** electoral votes and a Trump loss with **180** electoral votes.
+Once I corrected the mistake and reported it to course instructors, my model updated to a Biden victory with **358** electoral votes and a Trump loss with **180** electoral votes.
+(I also explored an alternative weighted ensemble that was fundamentals-heavy: 50% weight on a fundamentals model like economy and incumbency, and 25% each of demographic and poll models.
+With my code update, the totals changed from 403 Biden and 132 Trump to 368 Biden and 170 Trump.)

+My updated weighted ensemble of choice (poll-heavy) had the following electoral prediction:

 ![](../images/pred_electoral_count.png)